 Yes, all 8 library branches have internet and Wi-Fi (wireless) access.
 With a library card a patron can access the internet and programs on our public computers such as Microsoft Office.
 No library card?
 Just sign up for one when you come in.
 Guest passes are also available for anyone needing temporary use of our computers.
 Stop by our Information desk.
 Please be aware of our Internet and PC Use Policy.

-A verified patron may have 21 items checked out, with a 7-item maximum on DVDs and 2-item maximum on games.
-Non-verified patrons - those who have not yet verified their county residency - are limited to 2 books and computer use only.
+A verified patron may have 35 items checked out, with a 7-item maximum on DVDs and 2-item maximum on games.
+Non-verified patrons - those who have not yet verified their county residency - are limited to 2 books and computer use.
 Other limitations and restrictions may apply depending on your card type.
 See our Circulation Policy for more information.